 However, Bitcoin’s slow transaction speeds have had an interesting effect on how people use BTC.
 Instead of using bitcoin as “digital cash” for everyday purchases, more and more investors now view BTC as “digital gold.”
 It’s is common to buy and hold bitcoin as a store-of-value.

 Is bitcoin a good investment?

 Because bitcoin has become so prolific, it’s never been easier to buy, sell, trade, or store it.
-BTC can easily be purchased on many cryptocurrency exchanges, including Coinmotion.
+One can easily purchase BTC on many cryptocurrency exchanges, including Coinmotion.
 You can store bitcoin in online “hot” wallets or offline in “cold” hardware wallets.
 Before investing in any asset, it’s vital to do your research and get to know what it is and what potential it has.

 Users can also store bitcoin in cryptocurrency exchange account wallets.
 In that case, be sure to check the exchange’s cybersecurity practices and insurance policy in the event of hacking.

 What are your thoughts on bitcoin’s meteoric rise?
 Let us know in the comments below.